Best cycling base layers: The starting point for on bike comfort

 The Winter Skin layer is a high-end base layer that will keep you warm and snug during the winter and on the coldest days.
 I found it did wick moisture well and kept me really comfy, and I almost looked forward to pulling it on before winter rides.
 If you want to go for a premium base layer for a lot of outdoor riding, the Skin layer won't let you down.

-You can read my in depth Assos LS Skin layer review for even more detail.
+You can read my in-depth Assos LS Skin layer review for even more detail.

 Best Value - Winter

-2. Van Rysel Racing
+2. Van Rysel Racer 2

 Specifications